OctopusDeploy/docs/docs/getting-started/first-deployment/index.md

 ## Further Reading

 This tutorial will deploy a sample package to your servers.
-If you prefer to skip that and start configuring Octopus Deploy for your application right away please see:
+If you prefer to skip that and start configuring Octopus Deploy for your application right away, please see:

 - [Customizable End-to-End CI/CD pipeline tutorial](https://octopus.com/docs/guides)
 - [Deployment Examples](/docs/deployments/index.md)